 Integrating career development content and personal and workplace success skills with academic and linguistic instruction, rather than separating them into separate activities or program time slots, allows adult educators to maximize classroom instruction time.
 Learners benefit from integrated and contextualized learning because classroom time is used efficiently and effectively to support HSE preparation and language acquisition through the process of researching labor market information and career opportunities.
+The Teaching the Skills That Matter (TSTM) initiative defines "Integrated and Contextualized Learning" as a research-based approach that works, as it accelerates progress for adults who need academic preparation to advance in their education and career paths.
 Further, contextualized instruction makes the connections between career and life goals, academic instruction, and skill gains more transparent and explicit.